Pegging (sexual practice): In culture

 According to Beckett and Miller (2022), most popular representations of pegging are derogatory, negative or even amount to sexual assault.

 Marquis de Sade describes a pegging act in his 1795 book Philosophy in the Bedroom.
 There is a depiction of pegging in the William S. Burroughs 1959 novel Naked Lunch.
 The dildo used is called Steely Dan III, and is the source from which the musical group Steely Dan takes its name.
 The 1970 film Myra Breckinridge depicted a pegging scene where Myra rapes a man with a strap-on dildo.
 The first explicit pegging scene is believed to be the 1976 pornographic film The Opening of Misty Beethoven.
 Bend Over Boyfriend (1998) is based on lectures and workshops by Robert Lawrence and Carol Queen.
 Bend Over Boyfriend inspired Dan Savage to call the act "BOBing" but his readers subsequently voted on the winning term "pegging" in a 2001 contest and the term has since entered the English lexicon.

 Since the coinage of "pegging", it was featured in the TV show Weeds, on the episode "Crush Girl Love Panic" (2006).
 Here, pegging appears to be non-consensual and is played as a joke towards the male character being forced into anal sex.
-In the episode "Knockoffs" of the sitcom Broad City, Abbi (Abbi Jacobson) turns to friends and family for advice regarding Jeremy's request for pegging.
-In the 2016 film Deadpool, Wade is pegged by his girlfriend Vanessa, commemorating International Women's Day.
+In the Broad City episode "Knockoffs", an uncertain Abbi seeks advice from friends and family about pegging Jeremy.
+Abbi Jacobson later described it as "the best episode we've ever done".
+In the 2016 film Deadpool, Wade is pegged by his girlfriend Vanessa to celebrate International Women's Day.
+Marie Claires Ally Head cited the scene in describing Wade as a "progressive male".
 In François Ozon's 2017 film Double Lover, Chloé pegs Paul.
-Ozon stated that this scene, where the woman penetrates the man, "aligns with the feminist film that I advocate for".
+Ozon stated that this scene "aligns with the feminist film that I advocate for".
+IndieWires Jude Dry noted that it establishes Paul as a "more evolved man".

+The season two, episode six (2019) of Vida opens with a sex scene in which Lyn (Melissa Barrera) pegs councilman Rudy.
+In the episode "To Peg Or Not To Peg" (2020) of the TV series The Bold Type, Kat pegs Cody to challenge preconceived gender roles.
 At the Met Gala 2021, Cara Delevingne wore a vest printed with the slogan "Peg the Patriarchy", garnering media attention.
 She said: "It's about women empowerment, gender equality—it's a bit like, 'stick it to the man'".
+In episode seven (2025) of The Hunting Wives, Callie pegs her husband, Sheriff Jonny.
+The scene, which sparked reactions on TikTok, is noted by Decider as exposing the couple's "conservative Christian values" as a "façade".